enonic/old-xp-doc/doc/developer/search/aggregations/date-range.rst

   The property path.

 format (string)
   The date-format of which the buckets will be formatted to on return.
-Default to ``YYYY-MM-DDThh:mm:ssTZD``.
+Defaults to ``yyyy-MM-dd'T'HH:mm:ss.SSSZ``.

 ranges (range[])
   The range-buckets to create.